Building helpful and informative graphics for an in-cab environment.

 To provide consistency within the library, sizing guides help standardize layout for each new symbol created.

 A cache of common modifiers and icon add-ons, aid in building consistent size and location among similar symbols.
-Minimum, as well as maximum line weight maintain a familial feel throughout the entire library.
+Standardized line weights maintain a familial feel throughout the entire library.

 The entire library of icons is categorized by machine, function, or use-case for easy discovery.